 Any individual, public agency, or organization may file a written complaint.
 Complaints alleging unlawful discrimination shall be initiated not later than six months from the date the alleged discrimination occurred, or the date the complainant first obtained knowledge of the facts of the alleged discrimination.
 Copies of the complaint form are available from the school or District/COE office.
-After filling out the complaint form, it should be directed to the District/COE compliance officer, Dave Scroggins, Assistant Superintendent.
+After filling out the complaint form, it should be directed to the District/COE compliance officer, [Dustin Haley, Assistant Superintendent of Curriculum and Instruction].
 The compliance officer will investigate the complaint and provide a written report of the investigation and decision within 60 calendar days.